Chart Color Schemes

 Boulder has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects that may affect the region.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified eight projects that could impact this region.
 Notable ones are Lynas Rare Earths Processing Facility, Goldfields Pipeline Renewal (Stage 1), Workers Lifestyle Village, and Kalgoorlie Rail Realignment.
-The following list details those most relevant.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.